levithomason/grok/README.md

 ## BigFatWarning™

-*This repo is specialized for my machine.
-I plan to release a generic version for everyone, soon.*
+*This repo is specialized for my machine.*

 Grok will configure your osx settings, desktop apps, cli tools, dotfiles, run custom scripts, and make you hate me for turning your machine into something